microsoft/vscode-node-azure-pack/README.md

 [Microsoft Azure](https://azure.microsoft.com/en-us/overview/what-is-azure/) support for Visual Studio Code is provided through a rich set of extensions that make it easy to discover and interact with the cloud services that power your applications.

-> If you do not have an Azure subscription, [sign up today](https://azure.microsoft.com/en-us/free/?b=16.48) for a free account and get **$200** in Azure Credits to try out any combination of Azure services.
+> If you do not have an Azure subscription, [sign up today](https://azure.microsoft.com/en-us/free/?b=16.48) for a free account.
+You'll get 12 months of popular free services, **$200** in Azure Credits to try out any combination of Azure services, and access to 25+ always free services such as Azure Container Service, DevTest Labs, and Service Fabric.

 ## Azure Services